-In the performed scenario, the similarities were first aggregated for the different values of return to the initial node whose aim is integration, and the best result was obtained by setting the probability of return equal to 0.5.
-Afterward, the return probability value was kept constant at 0.5 and then the output of the work was measured per different values of the hyper parameter dimension of the latent space.
-A more detailed look at these graphs reveals the fact that the distinct values of the hyper parameter did not have much effect on changing the performance of the proposed method, and this indicates the stable and good performance of the proposed method, which is not very sensitive to changing the values of the hyper parameters.

 Figure 2.
 AUPR curve for different hyper parameter values the probability of returning to the initial node

 Figure 3.
 AUPR curve for different hyper parameter values of latent space dimension in factorization

 3.3 Case Study

 It is notable that, since the zeros in the drug-disease association matrix denote the unknown associations (and not a definite absence of relation), these zeros may be converted to one in the future.
 Therefore, some false positives predicted by the proposed method have been examined.
-Table 3 highlights the evidence of the case studies.
+Table 4 highlights the evidence of the case studies.